lanl/singularity-eos/doc/sphinx/src/contributing.rst

 As with any creative endeavor, we put a lot of ourselves into our code.
 It can be painful to receive criticism on your contribution and easy to take it personally.
-While you should resist the urge to take offense, it is also partly code reviewer's responsiblity. to create a constructive environment, as discussed below.
+While you should resist the urge to take offense, it is also partly code reviewer's responsiblity to create a constructive environment, as discussed below.

 Expectations of code reviewers